santhoshb-msft/Commercial-Marketplace-SaaS-Manual-On-Boarding/README.md

    subscription, and gets transferred to the landing page.
 3. Landing page uses Azure Active Directory (with OpenID Connect flow) to log the user on.
-4. Landing page uses the SDK to resolve the subscription to get the details, using the marketplace token on the landing page URL token parameter.
+4. Landing page uses the client library to resolve the subscription to get the details, using the marketplace token on the landing page URL token parameter.
-5. SDK gets an access token from Azure Active Directory (AAD).
+5. Client library gets an access token from Azure Active Directory (AAD).
-6. SDK calls **resolve** operation on the Fulfillment API, using the access token as a bearer token.
+6. Client library calls **resolve** operation on the Fulfillment API, using the access token as a bearer token.
 7. Subscriber fills in the other details on the landing page that will help the operations team to kick of the provisioning process.
 The landing page asks